Best 22LR Suppressors

 On the federal level, they are regulated by the National Firearms Act (NFA) and the Gun Control Act of 1968.

-These laws mandate that suppressor ownership requires payment of a $200 transfer tax, filling out extensive paperwork, including a background check, fingerprints, and the registering of the suppressor to the new owner in the National Firearms Registration and Transfer Record (NFRTR).
+These laws mandate that suppressor ownership requires payment of a $200 transfer tax, extensive paperwork, including a background check and fingerprints, and the registration of the suppressor to the new owner in the National Firearms Registration and Transfer Record (NFRTR).

 However, not all states permit the possession of suppressors.

-As of the time of writing, eight states prohibit civilian ownership of suppressors, including California, Delaware, Hawaii, Illinois, Massachusetts, New Jersey, New York, and Rhode Island.
+As of this writing, eight states, including California, Delaware, Hawaii, Illinois, Massachusetts, New Jersey, New York, and Rhode Island, prohibit civilian ownership of suppressors.

 Some states restrict the use of suppressors for hunting.
 Therefore, you must check with your state and local laws regarding the legality of owning or using a suppressor.

-Proper maintenance and cleaning can significantly extend the life of your suppressor and maintain optimal performance.
+Proper maintenance and cleaning can significantly extend the life of your suppressor and maintain performance.

 Here are a few crucial tips for taking care of your suppressor:

-Regular Cleaning: Similar to firearms, suppressors must also be cleaned regularly.
-This is especially true for rimfire suppressors like the 22LR.
+Regular Cleaning: Similar to firearms, 22LR suppressors must also be cleaned regularly.
+This is especially true for rimfire suppressors because of the dirty nature of the round.

 Store Your Suppressor Properly: When not in use, store your suppressor in a cool, dry place, away from excessive humidity or moisture.